Kissing Point Fortification: Heritage listing

 The place is important because of its aesthetic significance.

-Kissing Point belongs to a coastal landscape of granite outcrops, headlands and hills around Townsville, which forms a dramatic backdrop to the Great Barrier Reef Natural World Heritage Area, a vast territory of spectacular scenery esteemed internationally for its unique biological, zoological and geological qualities.
-The wide-ranging views the fortification affords north-west to Cape Pallarenda, west to Magnetic Island and south-east over Cleveland Bay and the harbour to Mount Elliot, have been valued by generations of visitors to the site.
-It has also displayed striking landmark qualities for the numerous people who have appreciated the Point from other vantage points around Townsville and Cleveland Bay since early in the settlement's history.
+Kissing Point belongs to a coastal landscape of granite outcrops, headlands and hills around Townsville, which forms a backdrop to the Great Barrier Reef Natural World Heritage Area, a vast territory of scenery recognised internationally for its biological, zoological and geological qualities.
+The wide-ranging views the fortification affords north-west to Cape Pallarenda, west to Magnetic Island and south-east over Cleveland Bay and the harbour to Mount Elliot have been valued by generations of visitors to the site.
+It has also displayed landmark qualities for people who have appreciated the Point from other vantage points around Townsville and Cleveland Bay since early in the settlement's history.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Kissing Point fortification and Jezzine Barracks have strong associations for both the military and civilian communities of Townsville as a source of security and pride, evident since the earliest annual encampments held at the site in the late 1880s.
 These associations also are bound up in the aesthetic appeal of its location and the 45 km range of views afforded across the city to Castle Hill, and over Cleveland Bay and Rowes Bay.
 This community attachment to the place was evidenced by widespread concern after the site was identified for disposal in 1997 and the widely supported public campaign that resulted in the transfer of the place to the Townsville City Council in trust in 2009, specifically for public use and benefit.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The Kissing Point fortification, the Jezzine Barracks P1 huts and its parade ground taken together are significant for their almost continuous association with the Kennedy Regiment, one of Queensland's oldest military units.
 First formed in 1886 in Townsville; it continued with one designation or another within the Federation-era Queensland militia forces; then contributed members to the two Imperial Forces that served in World Wars I and II and who garnered battle honours during both conflicts, later operated as a battalion and briefly as a company of the Australian Army, and was headquartered at the Barracks from 1947 until 2007.